 Nomadic life in a pavilion, guitar songs at the fireplace, passion and easy luck.
 This romantic image of Roma known from literature and soviet movies is long in the past.
 Instead, the stereotypes about the poor nation living on social payments for a great number of kids, stealing or dragged into criminal activity are more common today.
 Some modern Roma, living in discreet settlements, are isolated from the rest of society.
 Poverty, lack of education and troubles with employment make this bias even stronger.

 Stereotypes and even more — xenophobia — have been imposed to ethnical Ukrainians since their childhood.
-“Be polite, otherwise gypsies will kidnap you!”, – the children were scared.
+“Be polite, otherwise gypsies will kidnap you!” — the children were scared.
 “You are muddy like a gypsy.”
 The stories of Ukrainian folklore also show Roma not always as positive characters.
 Since their childhood, the majority of the Ukrainians have confidence that the Roma can hypnotize them or steal something and, therefore, guided by fear, they avoid them in every possible way.

-One of such mysteries is the number of Roma population.
-Today, there are no clear data about how many Roma live on the territory of Ukraine.
+One of such mysteries is the number of the Roma population.
+Today, there are no clear data about how many Roma live in the territory of Ukraine.
 And getting these data is really difficult indeed, as many Roma have no documents.
 Some of them intentionally hide their origin, which is totally understandable.
 Historically, during various war periods different ethnic minorities (including Roma) all over the world suffered from repressions, persecutions and pursuits.

 Ivan takes a guitar and plays songs.
-It is his way of earning money — he plays on weddings.
-Tall, solidly built, with moustaches, a beard and a long hair.
+It is his way of earning money — he plays at weddings.
+He is tall, solidly built, with a moustache, a beard and long hair.
 He speaks Ukrainian and Russian.
 He learnt the languages at the religious seminary, where he received a deacon rank.

 For 9 years, Ivan has been a local leader, a baron.
-Now this position is occupied by his brother:
+Now, this position is occupied by his brother:

-— I am a comer, and my kids were born here.
-I myself come from Irshava.
+— I am a newcomer, and my kids were born here.
+I come from Irshava.
 I am from an orphan asylum, found my parents here.
 That’s how I’ve been living by this day.
 I’ve built the house.
 The village selected me as a baron.
 People know me, understand me.
 My brother was a churchman so now he is selected.
 Our people gathered, they approved it and so my brother was selected.
 So now he is our leader.
 He has the warrant.

 — We live for the day.
 As God will take care for tomorrow.
 We are like you.